What happens in your agency after the new business call ends?

 A football coach watches game film to gain insights on how the team can improve and how to prepare for the next game.
-As a salesperson, you should use the post-call debrief for the very same reason, gaining valuable insights into your improvement and preparation.
+As a salesperson, you should use the sales call debrief for the very same reason, gaining valuable insights into your improvement and preparation.

-The post-call debrief is a four-step process – SAID – Schedule, Assess, Interpret, and Document.
+The sales call debrief is a four-step process – SAID – Schedule, Assess, Interpret, and Document.
 Each step is important and gets your team’s ideas and recommendations to the forefront.

 Here’s a closer look.

 With a formal debrief process, your team will treat the time and topic more seriously.
 Making the team aware of the post-call process will help them gather useful insights during the call and come prepared.